Start Your Day Right: Simple Steps for Becoming a Morning Person

 It was time for me to figure out how to be a morning person, or at least trick my body and mind into being a morning person.

 So, here are some tips on how to be a morning person, or at least trick yourself into being a morning person.

 The best way to wake up early is to go to bed early.
 Look at what your nighttime routine and behaviors are.
-Then, see if you can adjust those so that you can go to bed earlier.
+Then, see if you can adjust those to go to bed earlier.

-In Order to Wake up Early Look at Your Schedule the Night Before
+To Wake up Early, Look at Your Schedule the Night Before

 If you are not getting 7-9 hours of sleep at night, then look at your daily habits to see if there is any way you can go to bed earlier.
 Pay attention to the food and drinks you consume.
 Are you having caffeine late in the day or eating foods high in sugar?

 If you have carefully considered all of your daily habits, and you still don’t know why you’re having trouble falling asleep early, a licensed professional can help.

 Alternatively, certain foods and supplements help you sleep.
 Here are 17 Foods That Make You Sleepy.
 For supplements to help with sleeping, look into melatonin, magnesium, lavender, and valerian root.